The Demographic Transition Revisited:

 from regions that appeared under-represented in the U.S. population

-in 90 percent of immigration visas being awarded to family reunification
+Act result in 90 percent of immigration visas being awarded to

-immigrants, and under 10 percent to skills-based immigration.
+family reunification immigrants, and under 10 percent to

 Total legal immigration, including refugees and